 Contact our Marathon County Zoning Administrator.
 They can advise you as to what can be done with the involved property.

 You do not require a permit for replacing a roof.
 This is considered maintenance.
 Siding your home may or may not require a permit depending on what is being done.
-Call the town offices for further information.
+Contact the Marathon County Zoning Administrator to verify if a permit is needed.

 Dial 911 !!
 Your call is sent to Wausau and the Marathon County Sheriff’s Department dispatch center.
 Remember in all emergency situations the information you give is essential to the response that will occur.
 Be sure to fully explain the emergency assistance needed to the dispatcher.
 Give your full street address (e.g. 113904 Elm Tree Road, Marshfield, WI 54449).
 (It may be helpful to tell the dispatcher that you are calling from the Town of McMillan.)
 Stay on the line if possible when making a 911 call.
 Sometimes additional information or directions are needed.

 In the case of a medical emergency the Marshfield ambulance is dispatched along with the McMillan First Responders.
-There will be a charge for the ambulance service.

 In the case of a fire, the McMillan Volunteer Fire Department will respond from our fire station by the town hall.
 For structural fires, a mutual aide call is also sent to either the Hewitt Fire Department or the Stratford Fire Department.
 In large fires both departments will be called along with equipment and needed man power from the Town of Lincoln and Spencer Departments.
 The resident will be billed for time and materials for any fire call.